JoshAshby/Fla.gr/README.md

 What you need:
 ---------------
-Well, currently nothing, because I'm rewriting this and it doesn't work.
-At all.
+Well...
+Everything

-However, you probably will eventually need ZeroMQ, Redis, CouchDB, Python 2.7, node.js, and all the node packages and the python packages.
+However, honestly you probably will eventually need ZeroMQ, Redis, CouchDB, Python 2.7, node.js, and all the node packages and the python packages.
 The simplest way to get the python and node.js packages and generate the templates is to do: